lichen-lab/lichen-lab.github.io/pages/opening.md

 title: Opening positions
 ---

-### PhD positions in Computer Science/Bioinformatics
+### PhD positions in Computer Science/Biostatistics/Bioinformatics

 My group is currently recruiting PhD students in Bioinformatics with focus on developing data science approaches with applications to genomics and genetics.
-Based on the students’ qualification, the academic home department of the PhD position will be either at [Department of Computer Science at Indiana University Bloomington campus](https://cs.indiana.edu/) or at [Department of BioHealth Informatics at Indiana University Indianapolis campus](https://soic.iupui.edu/biohealth/graduate/bioinformatics/phd/).
+For students applying IU PhD program, based on the students’ qualification, the academic home department of the PhD position will be either at [Department of Computer Science at Indiana University Bloomington campus](https://cs.indiana.edu/) or at [Department of BioHealth Informatics at Indiana University Indianapolis campus](https://soic.iupui.edu/biohealth/graduate/bioinformatics/phd/).
+For IU students, please reach me directly.

 #### Qualification requirement